-3.6 Volume Credit Method
+3.5 Volume Credit Method

-3.6.1 The shall apply the volume credit method for a single claim.
+3.5.1 The certified organization shall apply the volume credit method for a single claim.
 The organization receiving a single delivery of material with more than one claim relating to the category of origin shall either use it as a single inseparable claim (eg. SFI/PEFC certified content) or shall only use one from the received claims (SFI or PEFC certified) for calculating the volume credits.
 The volume credit shall be distributed to the output products from the volume credit account in a way that all products sold as certified are sold as 100 percent certified.

-3.6.2 The shall recognize volume credits in a single measurement unit used for all raw material inputs and shall enter the volume credits into the credit account.
+3.5.2 The certified organization shall recognize volume credits in a single measurement unit used for all raw material inputs and shall enter the volume credits into the credit account.
 The credit account may be established for individual product types of the product group or for the whole product group where the same measurement unit is applied to all product types.

-3.6.3 The shall calculate the volume credits using either:
+3.5.3 The certified organization shall calculate the volume credits using either:

-a. certification percentage (clause 3.4) and volume of output products (clause 3.6.4) or
+a. certification percentage (clause 3.3) and volume of output products (clause 3.5.4) or